Slab Foundation Repair

-Slab foundation repair is necessary when the slab foundation begins to noticeably settle.
+Slab foundation repair is necessary when the slab foundation begins to noticeable settle.
 Slab foundation settlement is most commonly caused by the soil becoming dry and then shrinking leaving a space under the concrete slab.
 Wherever these gaps and holes are created, the house will begin to sink in to fill the spaces.

 Signs You Need Slab Foundation Repair